cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 one of my students in my electronic resource management class noticed that [Zotero][zotero] has a [locate menu][locateMenu].
 The locate menu uses OpenURL resolvers to look up items in a library.
 By default, Zotero uses *WorldCat*, but it can use a specific institution's OpenURL resolver.
-I had completely forgotten about this.
+I had forgotten about this.
 When I investigated whether my institution was listed in the Zotero locate menu, I found that it was not listed on Zotero's page of [OpenURL resolvers][openurlResolvers].